Planemakers rein in new jets to chase regional growth

 “It is driven mainly by a marketing requirement: to create a consciousness that they can compete with the 787-10.”

-Others say the move is logical and implicitly recognizes that the launch of the 787-10 may lead to downward pressure on prices.
+Others say the move is logical and implicitly recognises that the launch of the 787-10 may lead to downward pressure on prices.

 By splitting the A350-900 into different models, Airbus could target the 787-10 and protect the price of the main model.